dentolos19/Otakulore/README.md

 Also, this project development will be slow as I only work on it during my free time!  (studying for exams succ :<)...

+## Features

 > **Note**: This project is currently work-in-progress and doesn't contain all the planned features.
 See below for more info...

-## Features

-* [ ] Runs on multiple operating systems
+* [ ] Runs on multiple platforms
   * [X] Windows
   * [ ] Android (this is planned until the release of [.NET MAUI](https://docs.microsoft.com/dotnet/maui/what-is-maui) next year)
 * [ ] Enables tracking for multiple services